CodeKaleem/LMS/README.md

-README will be updsted soon
+README will be updated soon